Higher Vector Bundles: The semi-direct product construction

 Writing $d_1(v)=d_0(v)\cdot d_2(v)$, and comparing with the multiplication of the Grothendieck construction $Gr(R)$ recalled in Remark \ref{rmk:grothendieck}, we get a higher vector bundle isomorphism

 \end{enumerate} \end{example}

-\begin{remark} We have shown that the axioms of a representation up to homotopy RH1) and RH2) imply the simplicial identities of the semi-direct product.
-Conversely, let $G$ be a Lie groupoid, $E=\bigoplus_{n=0}^N E_n$ a graded vector bundle over $G_0$, and $R_m\in\Gamma(G_m;\hom^{m-1}(s_0^*E,t_0^*E))$ a sequence of arbitrary operators.
+\begin{remark} We have seen that the axioms RH1) and RH2) imply the simplicial identities of the semi-direct product.
+Conversely, let $G$ be a higher Lie groupoid, $E=\bigoplus_{n=0}^N E_n$ a graded vector bundle over $G_0$, and $R_m\in\Gamma(G_m;\hom^{m-1}(s_0^*E,t_0^*E))$ a sequence of arbitrary operators.
 Define $G\ltimes E$, $d_i$ and $u_j$ as before.
-We have shown that every simplicial identity other than $d_0u_0=\id$ and $d_0d_0=d_0d_1$ hold for arbitrary $R$.
+Every simplicial identity other than $d_0u_0=\id$ and $d_0d_0=d_0d_1$ hold for arbitrary $R$.
 Our proof of Proposition \ref{prop:simplicial-identities} actually shows that: \begin{enumerate}[a)] \item $d_0u_0=\id$ if and only if $R_1^{u(x)}|_{E_0}=\id$ and $R_{l+1}^{u_0(g)}|_{E_0}=0$; and \item $d_0d_0=d_0d_1$ if and only if RH2) holds. \end{enumerate} We cannot recover the axiom RH1) out of the simplicial identities.
 This axiom will follow from the fact that the cleavage $C^{can}$ must be normal and weakly flat, see Theorem \ref{thm:splitting}. \end{remark}